-These reasons are not a cause of worry as they are not painful to your baby.
+These reasons are not a cause of worry and they are not painful to your baby.
 As long as she is healthy and gains enough weight, it is a part of normal development.
 A healthy baby gains about six ounces in a week and requires a change of wet diapers once every six hours (1).

-According to Andrew E. Mulberg, M.D, a pediatrician and pediatric gastroenterologist at the Food and Drug Administration (FDA), “frequent spitting up is absolutely normal in most cases and not a symptom of poor health.
+According to Andrew E. Mulberg, M.D, a pediatrician and pediatric gastroenterologist at the Food and Drug Administration (FDA), “Frequent spitting up is absolutely normal in most cases and not a symptom of poor health.
 As long as the child is alert, reasonably content, gaining weight, and not showing other signs of illness, this is not usually a cause for concern,” he says (2).